 According to Kashi Khand of Skanda Purana, God Vishweshwar is a householder, and goddess Parvati runs his household.
 Therefore, the burden of the welfare of the people of Kashi lies on them.
 According to Kashi-Rahasya of ‘Brahma Vaivarta Purana,’ goddess Parvati is Annapurna.

-The main temple of Annapurna goddess in India is located a few meters from the famous Kashi Vishwanath Temple, where the Jyotirlingam of Shiva is located.
+The Annapoorneshwari Temple in India is located a few meters from the famous Kashi Vishwanath Temple, where the Jyotirlingam of Shiva is located.
 Annapurna is recognized as the ruler of Kashi, while her husband, God Shiva, is the lord.
 Every day at noon, food is distributed in the temple on behalf of Mother Annapurna.
 And during the celebration of the Navratri festival, the amount of food distributed increases tenfold.